RiickyRiick/order-summary/README.md

 ## Overview

-The overall design was a lot easier to excecute after completing more difficult projects.
-You begin to see a repetitve pattern that is used throughout similar projects.
+After completing more difficult projects, the overall design was much easier to execute.
+You begin to see a repetitive pattern that is used throughout similar projects.

-In this case, the 'Order Summary' project was very similar to the 'QR Component' project.
-From making sure you are using the correct HTML tags, to having the correct grouping within the HTML, then proceeding to correctly design the container, to placing it in the center of the viewport, designing the card content, and finally, finishing up with the footer at the end.
+In this case, the 'Order Summary' project was similar to the 'QR Component' project.
+From making sure you are using the correct HTML tags to having the correct grouping within the HTML, to correctly designing the container, to placing it in the center of the viewport, designing the card content, and finally, finishing up with the footer at the end.

 The steps are straightforward and good practice in learning the fundamentals of HTML and CSS.